 The Shakers, or "Shaking Quakers"—named after the fervent ecstatic dancing that characterized their worshipping services—set off from England in pursuit of the perfect life in 1770, thus creating the longest-lived American utopian experiment in history.
 While Shakers are internationally recognized for their aesthetic of simplicity, contemporary scholars are now challenging this popular romantic image through new evidence from places like Mount Lebanon.

-Then, we'll grab trowels and hop in the trenches to begin our archaeological training.
+Then, we'll grab trowels and hop in the trenches at the Darrow School to begin our archaeological training.
 DigVentures’ professional archaeologists will guide us as we search for evidence that could unveil more about how the Shakers really lived, and help to rewrite our understanding of their mysterious society.

 - Meet at The Shaker Museum at Mount Lebanon at 11:30 for a 1-hour tour.